 Bozo mask mermaid Mamy Wata polychrome (N° 17827)

 Bozo polychrome of African art sculptures in Mali

 Watch the video

-The Bozo, mostly fishermen and farmers, live in the northern part of the Bambara country in the niger's inner delta and remain semi-nomadic today, moving their homes as seasonal floods continue.
+The Bozo, most fishermen and farmers, live in the northern part of the Bambara country in the inland Niger Delta and remain semi-nomadic today, displacing their homes with seasonal floods.
 Mande-speaking people, they speak sorogama.
-Within their group, we can distinguish the Sorko or Sorogo, the Hain, and the Tie.In addition to their remarkable traditional masks, the Bozo and Bambara are renowned for their puppets of varied size and frequently articulated, exhibited during the puppet theatre Sogow bo which organizes itself at the initiative of young people of the villages, mainly in the region of Ségou, and which plays an educational role.
-The invention of these puppets is attributed to the geniuses of the bush who removed Toboji Centa, a bozo fisherman.
+Within their group, we can distinguish the Sorko or Sorogo, the Hain, and the Tie.In addition to their remarkable masks, the Bozo and Bambara are known for their puppets of various size and frequently articulated, exhibited at the puppet theatre Sogow bo which is organized at the initiative of the young people of the villages, mainly in the region of Ségou, and which plays an educational role.
+The invention of these puppets is attributed to the bush geniuses who abducted Toboji Centa, a Bozo fisherman.

 Estimated shipping cost

 You could also be interested by these items